 The securities laws were enacted to protect investors.
 These laws focus on disclosure to investors, providing them with all information that is material to the investment decision.
 The securities laws and regulations specify the types of information which must be disclosed to investors.
 Our attorneys can help with providing an effective guide through these provisions.

 In a private placement of securities, we would perform the following tasks:

 In addition to preparing the documents and making the filings described above, our attorneys oversee necessary filings with applicable regulatory agencies.

-The effective defense of securities claims brought against the financial services industry and its representatives requires experience with the industry and these kinds of claims.
+The effective defense of securities claims brought against the financial services industry and its representatives requires experience with the industry and these kinds of securities litigation claims.
 Broker-dealers across the country have relied upon Carlile Patchen & Murphy LLP attorneys to successfully defend claims against their representatives.
 Our securities litigation team represents broker-dealers, registered representatives, and investment advisors in cases arising from the sale of securities.
 We regularly appear on our clients’ behalf in the FINRA and American Arbitration Association (AAA) arbitration forums, as well as state and federal court.